gsquared94/bank-of-anthos-demo/README.md

 # Bank of Anthos

-Modified from the original **[Bank of Anthos repo](https://github.com/GoogleCloudPlatform/bank-of-anthos)** which is a sample HTTP-based web app that simulates a bank's payment processing network, allowing users to create artificial bank accounts and complete transactions.
+**Bank of Anthos** is a sample HTTP-based web app that simulates a bank's payment processing network, allowing users to create artificial bank accounts and complete transactions.

+This fork modifies the original [Bank of Anthos]((https://github.com/GoogleCloudPlatform/bank-of-anthos)) into a multi-repository microservices design to demonstrate how to integrate with `skaffold`'s multi-config support.
 ## Service Architecture

-This repo modifies this into a multi-repository microservices design to demonstrate `skaffold`'s ability to support per-application `skaffold.yaml` configuration file.

 ![Architecture Diagram](./docs/architecture.png)
 | Service                                          | Language      | Description                                                                                                                                  |
 | ------------------------------------------------ | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |
 | [frontend](https://github.com/gsquared94/bank-of-anthos-frontend)                       | Python        | Exposes an HTTP server to serve the website.
 Contains login page, signup page, and home page.                                                |